mlswg/mls-protocol/draft-ietf-mls-protocol.md

 3. To create a sub-group of an existing group

-For each of these use-cases a PSK needs to be derived from a group.
+For each of these use-cases a PSK needs to be derived from an existing group as follows, using a unique PSK id as label.

 ~~~~~
 MLS-Recovery(Label, Context, key_length) =